eebasadre20/flow/README.md

 flow = ChargeFlow.trigger(flow_input)
 ```

-Arguments defined on state will be required inputs to the Flow trigger, optional ones not required:
+Arguments defined on state are required when triggering a flow, optional ones are optional:

 ```
 > ChargeFlow.trigger({})
 ArgumentError: Missing arguments: order, user
 ```

-Output state can be accessed from the flow instance:
+State output can be accessed from the flow instance:

 ```
 > flow = ChargeFlow.trigger(flow_input)